metal-toolbox/iam-runtime-rs/docs/publish.md

 	- Check that everything builds.

 1. Commit and push your changes.

-## Publish a new crate

-After merging, navigate to the `Action` tab in Github.
-Select the `publish` workflow.
-On the right-hand side, select `Run workflow`.
-This will publish a new crate.
-Verify that a new one exists on [crates.io][crate] after the task has run.

-### Manual alternative

-If the workflow does not work, you can publish the crate manually

 1. Get an API key from crates.io. _If you are not a member of an owning team you will not be able to do the next steps._